Axis & Allies Miniatures: Ground Rules

 Axis & Allies uses fairly simple rules.

 The players can get quickly familiarized with the Quick Start guide, and the complete Rulebook is available also.

 The official website has an interactive demo.

 Ground Errata

 The latest rules revisions, now available on the internet archive:

 Naval Sets

 A sister series, Axis & Allies Naval Miniatures: War at Sea, was released around the time of the fifth series of miniatures.
 This game follows the same basic concept of collectible miniatures played on a paper map, using Six-sided dice to determine battle results.
 Like its predecessors, it features many historical figures that include aircraft, battleships, destroyers, and aircraft carriers to name a few.
 Each figure came with a stat card that tells you what each unit can do.
+They are though completely incompatible, a battleship being as long as two infantry.

 Air Sets

 A second sister series, Axis & Allies Air Force Miniatures, was released on February 21, 2012 (its original release date was in October 2011).
 It focus on air combat, with scale models of fighter squadrons and bombers.
 The scale is 1/100 and the instruction manual has the unit statistics to make them compatible with ground forces games.

 Two sets came out for this series: Angels Twenty and Bandits High, with each set containing 31 models.